According to the U.S. Department of Health & Human Services, 42 percent

 Tel.: (718) 934-6714 ext 1241

-of expertise includes:
+of expertise include:

 Why do I need an Audit?With today's ever-changing regulations and high frequency of audits from governmental and other healthcare payers, the internal Audit is the vital process that every practice must undergo.
 It is recommended that medical practices conduct internal Audits at least annually to confirm compliance with the coding guidelines and documentation requirements.
 Protect your practice.
 Accurate coding and compliance with documentation requirements and healthcare payers guidelines directly affect your practice's income.